The new Gillette ad has opened a debate on toxic masculinity.

 A 2014 study led by researchers at the University of Alaska at Anchorage found that women are attracted to men who take what the researchers call “hunter-gatherer risks.”

-It seems that society seems to like aggression, we love seeing a big tackle in football, we jump in excitement when Lebron dunks someone.
+It seems that society seems to like aggression, we love seeing a big tackle in football, we jump in excitement when Lebron dunks on someone.

 “Hunter gatherer risks” include mountain biking, deep-sea scuba diving, and extreme rollerblading.
 The respondents in the study said they found men who take part in more dangerous activities were more attractive.